Raghumnstudent/Puppet_Master_Containarization/README.md

-The updated content is available in master_container Branch use the master_container branch for development
+The updated content is available in master_container Branch. use the master_container branch for development